Drjacky/HolidayPirates/README.md

 ### CREDITS
-* [HolidayPirates](http://holidaypirates.com/) - As Holiday Logo used in this Sample Project.
+* [HolidayPirates](http://holidaypirates.com/) - As HolidayPirates Logo used in this Sample Project.

 ### License
 ```